furious-pineapple/some-random-project/README.md

   - [x] Update current form to use new api
   - [x] Validate that new api works on front-end.
 - [x] Update layout for search results page.

   - [x] Show 3-4 items for lg
   - [x] Show 2 items for md
   - [x] show 1 item for sm
-- [] Add validations where it fits
-- [] Update :filteredRecipes to avoid a loop within a loop.
-- [] Fix type definition for app
-- [] Add pagination
-- [] Lazy load images
-- [] When a user selects a recipe, show a more details view of their selection
-- [] Create user account so that user's recipe's can be saved and notes can be added.

 ## Project setup